CIVIL ENGINEERING AT USW IS RATED TOP IN WALES FOR STUDENT SATISFACTION FOR THE THIRD YEAR RUNNINGNATIONAL STUDENT SURVEY 2021

 Entry criteria detail typical offers but USW considers all applications on an individual basis which means that we could make offers based on qualifications, personal profile and experience.
 Combinations of qualifications are acceptable and other qualifications not listed may also be acceptable.

-Grade C and BB at A Level to include Mathematics and at least one other numerate Science such as Physics, Chemistry, Biology or Geography
+Grade B and BB at A Level to include Mathematics and at least one other numerate Science such as Physics, Chemistry, Biology or Geography

-BTEC Extended Diploma Distinction Merit Merit in a relevant Maths, Science or Engineering subject
+BTEC Extended Diploma Distinction Distinction Merit in a relevant Maths, Science or Engineering subject

 Maths, Science or Engineering Diploma with 60 credits overall to include 45 level 3 credits equating to 18 Distinctions, 24 Merits and 3 Passes